GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.
 >
-> ~ *Danny Hillis*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts